thewca/wca-regulations/wca-constitution.md

     - 3d1a1) Generates random-state scrambles for all puzzles for which this is practical;
     - 3d1a2) Generates scrambles of a sufficient degree of randomness to ensure competition equity;
     - 3d1a3) Uses a sufficiently robust source of randomness;
-    - 3d1a4) Makes a reasonable effort to prevent unwarranted or unauthorized access to generated scrambles;
+    - 3d1a4) Makes a reasonable effort to prevent unwarranted or unauthorised access to generated scrambles;
     - 3d1a5) Is relatively user-friendly and time efficient;
     - 3d1a6) Produces scrambles that are easy to archive and publish in a digital format (e.g. plain text scrambles or PDF files of scramble printouts).
     - 3d1b) Scramblers should be able to run offline and are recommended to be a single unified program with the capability to generate scrambles for all official events (as opposed to individual scramblers for individual events or puzzles).